 Manipulation Checks

 In this section, we present the results of the preregistered manipulation checks.
 In the Supplementary Materials (Table S4), we present the results for all scales included throughout the project, namely before Laboratory Visit 1, before Laboratory Visit 2, between laboratory visits, and 1 month after Laboratory Visit 2.
-Here, we refer to participants who received synergistic mindsets intervention and control intervention as SMI and control participants.
+Here, we refer to participants who received synergistic mindsets intervention and control intervention as the SMI and control participants.

 Intervention Evaluation